jupyter-book/jupyter-book/docs/content/figures.md

 ## Referencing figures

-You can then refer to your figures by using the `{ref}` role or markdown style references like:
+You can then refer to your figures by using the `{ref}` role or Markdown style references like:

 ```md
 - {ref}`directive-fig`